 - App Store purchases do not transfer

-If a family member was sharing content through Family Sharing’s family purchase sharing feature, they may continue to see those items in their own library while the account remains open.
+If a family member was sharing content through Family Sharing’s purchase-sharing feature, they may continue to see those items in their own library while the account remains open.
 Once the account is closed, that shared access ends.

-This is a frustrating reality, and it is worth being realistic with family members who may be expecting to inherit a large digital library.
+This is a frustrating reality, and it is worth being clear with family members who may be expecting to inherit a large digital library.
 The content is not recoverable after the account closes.

 iCloud data – photos, files, and email